 I’m mildly (minorly? dangerously?) educated on the subject (thanks Ashley), but mainly I use logic, and trial and error.
 I know what it was like to try it, albeit briefly.
 In a word (or two), not fun.
 More like EXCRUCIATING, and against every hardwired nerve in my body.

 And guess what, Travolta?
 They’re not learning independence or exercising their lungs.
 They’re trying to build bonds, develop trust, and something called “attachment”.
 Crying is the only survival mechanism for them.
 It gets so loud and grating when left alone, because in their little evolutionary minds they are at risk of not surviving (being picked off by a vulture).
 Remember, us humans are not that far removed from Chimps-ville.

-(Just keep an eye on them at the airport; they might become a bit too secure).
+(Just keep an eye on them at the airport; they might become a bit too secure and then forget it).

 And for all you cowboys out there that can’t stand the thought of bouncing around the stove all night, patting little Aiden’s back 1,000 times every 25 minutes, or giving in to the family bed, I can totally relate.
 If you get a hard baby or two, it’s a nightmare, and a few evenings alone in the crib might just do the trick.
 Just don’t be surprised if they get a bit insecure every time you’re late to pick them up in 10 years.

 There it is, folks, Dr. Sears’ sleep training, or something like it anyway.